 You usually deposit your data (e.g., address) with the cloud gaming provider for billing purposes.
 This data is hopefully sufficiently protected by the provider.

-Overall, as a cloud architect, I can state: Cloud gaming is safe.
+Overall, as a cloud architect, I can state: Cloud gaming, with the features mentioned above activated, is secure 🙂

 Is Cloud Gaming Worth it?